skip to main content

 Even if an individual is an excellent money manager, lacking a credit score can impact the cost of borrowing or even shut them out of borrowing altogether.

-A FICO score is probably a more impartial way to handle credit approval than just having a credit manager make subjective judgments about potential applicants.
+A FICO score is a more impartial way to handle credit approval than just having a credit manager make subjective judgments about potential applicants.
 But algorithms can make mistakes and show discriminatory biases.
 For example, some algorithms reinforce racial disparities.
-While the scores themselves may not be discriminatory, credit inequalities have been shown to further the racial wealth gap.
+While the scores may not be discriminative, credit inequalities have been shown to further the racial wealth gap.

-According to a 2020 report by The Urban Institute, FICO scores for Black borrowers were 125 points less than those for white borrowers in 2018.
-During that year, Black consumers were also more likely than white consumers to not have a credit record.
+According to a report by The Urban Institute, FICO scores for Black borrowers were 125 points less than those for white borrowers in 2018.
+During that year, Black consumers were also more likely than white consumers not to have a credit record.

 The Bottom Line